hermh4cks/Write-ups/Methodology/Network/Scanning_Hosts.md

 ### Invalid checksum

 From hacktricks:

 *Sensors usually don't calculate checksum for performance reasons. __ So an attacker can send a packet that **will be interpreted by the sensor but rejected by the final host.** Example:*

 *Send a packet with the flag RST and a invalid checksum, so then, the IPS/IDS may thing that this packet is going to close the connection, but the final host will discard the packet as the checksum is invalid.*

+### Uncommon IP and TCP headers

+Might be dropped by IDS/IPS but still accepted by target

+### Overlapping

+From Hacktricks

+*It is possible that when you fragment a packet, some kind of overlapping exists between packets (maybe first 8 bytes of packet 2 overlaps with last 8 bytes of packet 1, and 8 last bytes of packet 2 overlaps with first 8 bytes of packet 3).
+Then, if the IDS/IPS reassembles them in a different way than the final host, a different packet will be interpreted.*
+*Or maybe, 2 packets with the same offset comes and the host has to decide which one it takes.*

++ **BSD**: It has preference for packets with smaller offset.
+For packets with same offset, it will choose the first one.
++ **Linux**: Like BSD, but it prefers the last packet with the same offset.
++ **Windows**: First value that comes, value that stays.
++ **cisco**: Last value that comes, value that stays.